wspace/hapyli/tutorial/embeddingwhitespace.md

-If you compare this with the example in the Whitespace tutorial, you'll notice that the last two instructions have been removed - namely, discarding the top item of the stack and explicitly calling "end".
-In HaPyLi, all functions must leave exactly one item on the stack as a return value and the "end" instruction is added automatically by the compiler.
+If you compare this with the example in the Whitespace tutorial, you'll notice that the last two instructions have been removed - namely, discarding the top item of the stack and explicitly calling `end`.
+In HaPyLi, all functions must leave exactly one item on the stack as a return value and the `end` instruction is added automatically by the compiler.

 ## Functions defined with Whitespace Assembler

-Other than their bodies, the only difference between assembler functions and ordinary ones is the use of the "asm" keyword.
+Other than their bodies, the only difference between assembler functions and ordinary ones is the use of the `asm` keyword.
 Assembler functions can call and be called by any other function, they can be inlined, they can contain let-forms, and they always return a value.